modmore/docs/en/01_Agenda/v1/02_Custom_Manager_Page/01_Overview.md

 ### Repeats Tab

 In the repeats tab you could view the repeats of the current event.
 You could edit and delete each repeat.
+If the repeat type is `custom` you can add your own event dates.
 The title column of a repeat is light gray, when is uses the default title.
 When one field of the repeat does not use the default value, the modified column contains a green tick.

 The grid can be toggled to show past/future repeats.
 It also can be filtered by a search input on the top right above the repeats grid.